3 ways to protect your home from unexpected events

 Keep excellent records

 Put your insurance company’s phone number, your policy number, a digital camera and extra batteries in a fire- and waterproof safe somewhere in your home that is easy to access.
 “Post-event, you’ll need to document all the damage,” says Howard Mills, chief advisor to the insurance group at Deloitte and former superintendent of insurance for the state of New York.
 “You’ll need the digital camera so you can take photos of everything as soon as possible.”
 Also, remember to keep all your receipts for water, food and clothes that you buy after a disaster.
 Those are all insurable costs, as well.

 You also need a complete and up-to-date inventory of all your possessions.
 Videotape every room, and make a list of all your possessions.
 Store this information outside your home, either digitally or in a safe deposit box, suggests Mills.
 “Once your home is gone, it’s impossible to rebuild from memory what you had.
 A good inventory will make the process of recouping what you lost much easier.”

 Make small improvements that can make a big difference

 Simple home improvements can go a long way toward protecting your home, saving money on your insurance premiums and improving your disaster preparedness.
 If you live in a coastal area, you may want to consider hurricane-proof shutters and garage doors.
 Roof wind clips, designed for high-wind areas, can help, too.
 If you live in the West where wildfires are an issue, flame-retardant shingles are a must.
 Routinely cutting brush and removing dead limbs and debris from the yard also help.
 Everyone may want to consider wind-resistant shingles when replacing a roof and impact-resistant glass when replacing sliding glass doors and windows.

-Talk with an advisor to make sure you have the right coverage in place to protect one of your biggest assets — your home.
+Learn more about Ameriprise insurance policies and talk with an advisor to make sure you have the right coverage in place to protect one of your biggest assets — your home.